--Junior – A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment and some basic fire ground skills.
-Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate it.
+Junior: A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on the scene they can participate in.

--Active – An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment and some basic fire ground skills.
-Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate it.
+Active: An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, equipment, and some basic fire ground skills.
+Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.

--Administrative – An Administrative member must be 21 years and older who wish to assist the department in a support capacity with administrative functions and fund raising activities.
+Administrative: An Administrative member must be 21 years and older and wish to assist the department in a support capacity with administrative functions and fundraising activities.

--Free Training: You can receive free firefighting, rescue, and EMS training through the Maryland Fire & Rescue Institute (incuding textbooks).
+Free Training: You can receive free firefighting, rescue, and EMS training through the Maryland Fire & Rescue Institute (including textbooks).
 These courses count as college credits through the University of Maryland.

--Length of Service Awards Program (LOSAP): After 20 years of service and being 55 years of age, you will collect a montly payment.
-For every additional year, you will earn a increase.
+Length of Service Awards Program (LOSAP): After 20 years of service and 55 years of age, you will collect a monthly payment.
+For every additional year, you will earn an increase.